Nau mai, haere mai! Hamilton Gardens is open every day of the year and entry is free

 Upcoming garden closures

 At times some gardens may be closed temporarily for private events or maintenance.
 We apologise for any inconvenience.

 - The Indian Char Bagh Garden is closed for long term maintenance required due to the impact of lockdown.
-It is expected to re-open from 10 August.
+It is expected to re-open in August or September 2020.

 - The Chinoiserie Garden is also currently closed.